A slightly sweeter take on the beautifully bitter and legendary cocktail.

 A rocks, or Old Fashioned, glass rimmed with a slice or twist of orange will make your mouth water before your first sip.

 Yes.
-My favorite way to drink a Negroni is shaken and served without ice.
+While not common practice, my favorite way to drink a Negroni is shaken and served without ice.
 Add an extra ounce of gin for a little more kick.

 Any version of a Negroni will be a memorable drinking adventure.
-Whether you use Aperol or Campari in your cocktails, the sweet or bitter flavors might leave you wanting for some similar, but possibly different experiences.
+Whether you use Aperol or Campari in your cocktails, the sweet and bitter flavors might leave you wanting for some similar but possibly different experiences.
 Twist & Toast is the perfect place to find your next liquid masterpiece.

-- Tequila Negroni – I discover the joys of mixing Italian and Southwestern flavors with the Tequila Negroni.
+- Tequila Negroni – Mix Italian and Southwestern flavors with the Tequila Negroni.

-- Siesta – When Campari and Tequila come to the party, there’s no way anyone will fall asleep, despite this cocktail’s name.
+- Siesta – When Campari and tequila come to the party, there’s no way anyone will fall asleep.

-- Aperol Spritz – The refreshing and light cocktail is a popular party refreshment, and just as good on a lazy afternoon.
+- Aperol Spritz – A popular party refreshment that’s just as good on a lazy afternoon.

 Leave a Comment